readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Irregular Verbs: Put Them In A Verb Book

-In the German language, we have tons of irregular verbs.
-Annoyingly, this means that there’s a long list of verbs that you need to individually learn by heart as they don’t fit the usual patterns of conjugation.
+In the German language, there are tons of irregular verbs.
+Annoyingly, this means that there’s a long list of verbs that you need to individually learn by heart as they don’t fit the usual patterns of conjugation, and there are no German grammar rules that can explain how exactly they are conjugated.

-I would suggest adding all the verbs to a verb book.
-You can quickly make one out of a journal or notepad.
-To make this most efficient for you, make four columns on each page: One for the English translation, one for the present tense, one for the past tense, and one for the future tense.
-Research the conjugations with your grammar book or on your favorite conjugation app.
+What we would suggest doing is to create a verb book out of a journal or notepad.
+To make this method most efficient, make four columns on each page: one for the English translation, one for the present tense, one for the past tense, and one for the future tense.

-As with anything in life that requires practice it’s all about consistency.
-Reviewing the conjugations regularly can really help them stick in your head, especially if you speak them out loud!
-You’ll probably soon realize that there are in fact some patterns to irregular verbs.
+As with anything in life that requires practice, learning German verbs is all about consistency.
+Reviewing the conjugations regularly can really help remember them better – especially if you speak them out loud as well.
+Moreover, in a short time, you might find some grammar patterns that apply to irregular verbs.

-Verb position is an easy one in German grammar.
-Mostly, the verb comes in the second position of a sentence.
+German sentence structure and word order are pretty straightforward.
+Most often, the verb comes in the second position in a sentence, similar to English grammar.
 Take a look at the following examples.

 • Ich liebe dich.
 (I love you.)